 A professor of Applied Economics at M.I.T., Daron Acemoglu is among the 20 most cited economists in the world, and was twice named one of Foreign Policy’s Top 100 Global Thinkers, and is the 2019 winner of the Kiel Institute’s Global Economy Prize.
 In the words of a New York Times Magazine feature, he is “as hot as economists get.”
 He has received the prestigious John Bates Clark Medal for being a top economist under 40, the Nemmers Prize in Economics, the BBVA Foundation Frontiers of Knowledge Award, and an Andrew Carnegie fellowship.
 In Fall 2019, Acemoglu will publish The Narrow Corridor, the highly-anticipated follow-up to his landmark text, Why Nations Fail.

 “A wonderfully readable mix of history, political science, and economics, this book will change the way we think about economic development.”— Steven Levitt, author of Freakonomics

-“Daron did a very stimulating presentation.
+“Daron gave a very stimulating presentation.
 He contributed greatly to the success of the conference and it was a real pleasure and honor to work with him.
 Thank you for the great support of Lavin.
 It was a pleasure to work with you.”Union Investment

 Why are some nations extremely rich while others remain cripplingly poor?
 And why is the gap between the two widening?
 If we know why nations are poor, we can help them.
 And if we know what propels great societies into the future, we can move towards that future today.
 What separates the haves from the have-nots, Daron Acemoglu argues in this wildly original keynote, has nothing to do with geography or natural resources, as is commonly believed.
 Instead, nations live or die on the soundness of their institutions, the fairness of their laws, and the transparency of their governments.
 Drawing on powerful examples from America to Mexico to Sierra Leone to Singapore, Acemoglu shows us that, with strong institutions in place, individuals (and nations) are given the incentive and the opportunities to achieve and innovate.